2. The Ancient "GOD-MEN"

 When the people saw that Paul did not die after being bitten by a viper:

 ...they changed their minds, and said that he was a god.

-Consequently, the authors of the New Testament searched the Hebrew Bible for passages to corroborate their newly formulated "legends" of Jesus and to "prove" that he was the long--awaited Messiah.
-The doctrine of a god--man messiah born of a virgin, crucified for the sins of others, and then resurrected was completely foreign to Judaism, however, and nowhere even hinted at in the Hebrew Bible.
+Consequently, the authors of the New Testament searched the Hebrew Bible for passages to corroborate their newly formulated "legends" of Jesus and to "prove" that he was the long-awaited Messiah.
+The doctrine of a god-man messiah born of a virgin, crucified for the sins of others, and then resurrected were foreign to Judaism, and nowhere even hinted at in the Hebrew Bible.
 Therefore, these authors took verses out of context, misquoting and mistranslating enough to turn them into "Messianic predictions."
 They then wrote their "biographies" of Jesus with these "prophecies" before them.